 Our day 4 adventure brought us to the beautiful gorges at Nitmiluk National Park (Nitmiluk is the Aboriginal name for Katherine Gorge).
 There are 13 gorges at the park but a 2 hours cruise with Nitnit Dreaming 2 Gorge Cruise will let visitors discover the cultural significance of two gorges to the traditional landowners- the Jawoyn people.
 The cruise guide will regale you with the history and traditions of the Indigenous inhabitants.
 In Jawoyn, Nitmiluk means “place of the cicada dreaming“.

 Between Gorge 1 and 2, we were treated to a 500m trail walk along a man-made, uneven path as part of the cruise experience.
-The view along the trail is pleasant and offer some photographic opportunities.
+The view along the trail is pleasant and offers some photographic opportunities.

 Early morning view along the cruise.
 The experience is both tranquil and soothing as the natural scene changes along the way.